practable/admin-tools/README.md

 ### Prepare to alter the infrastructure

-go to the terraform directory, then the appropriate subdirectory
+go to the terraform directory, then the appropriate subdirectory, and follow the authentication instructions (again).

 ```
 terraform init
+terraform plan
 ```